openshift/cluster-monitoring-operator/Documentation/user-guides/configuring-prometheus-alertmanager.md

     - url: "https://nosnch.in/XXXXXX
 ```

-Configure a Dead Man's Snitch integration with PagerDuty, along with an excalation on PagerDuty to page the operator if the Dead man's switch alert is silent for 15 minutes.
+Configure a Dead Man's Snitch integration with PagerDuty, along with an escalation on PagerDuty to page the operator if the Dead man's switch alert is silent for 15 minutes.
 With the default Alertmanager configuration, the Dead man's switch alert is repeated every five minutes.
 If Dead Man's Snitch triggers after 15 minutes, it indicates that the notification has been unsuccessful at least twice.

 Learn how to [configure Dead Man's Snitch for PagerDuty][configure-snitch].